broodminder/userguide/docs/en/60e_hubs_Cell_3G.md

 - LED STAT (yellow) illuminated.
 - Then, after a while, when the network connection is established, everything turns off.

-Note that every time you go to the Cell app in `Configure > Diagnostics > Cell network`, you should see the green LED PWR1 illuminated.
+Note that every time you go to the BroodMinder-Cell App in `Configure > Diagnostics > Cell network`, you should see the green LED PWR1 illuminated.

 ![Start1](../assets/60_hubs.assets/3G_Hub/start1.JPG#mediumImg)
 ![Start2](../assets/60_hubs.assets/3G_Hub/start2.JPG#mediumImg)